 Ecofilms: So this is something that really nobody has cracked yet.
 Would that be right to say?

-Well there are lots of people that are dabbling in it right now.
+Well, there are lots of people that are dabbling in it right now.
 There’s a lot of interest around.
 Just fascinates me.
-We’ve been playing around with it for more than three years and working out – making sure we know exactly how it should and shouldn’t work and just in the last six months, I guess, there’s been an explosion of interest in what some are terming hybrid systems because people are beginning to realize that to take all the nutrient out, to take all the waste material out, the fish poo, take it out of the system and basically discarding it, it’s not very smart.
+We’ve been playing around with it for more than five years and working out – making sure we know exactly how it should and shouldn’t work and just in the last 18 – 24 months, I guess, there’s been an explosion of interest in what some are terming hybrid systems because people are beginning to realize that to take all the nutrient out, to take all the waste material out, the fish poo, take it out of the system and basically discarding it, it’s not very smart.

 Because there’s a whole lot of great nutrient and minerals locked up in that fish poop.
 To take it out and throw it away is pretty silly – which is what happens in a typical floating raft system.
 It’s taken away.
 Some people are a bit more clever, will treat it and try reintroduced nutrients back into the system but that is another job you have to do.
 Another process you have to do.
 Whereas the way we do FlowMedia is it’s all done in the system and there’s no waste and the nutrients are retained in the system and the system just works absolutely beautifully.